HEATING, COOLING AND BEYOND

 A full system – furnace & air conditioner – usually takes one business day, depending upon any duct work issues or accessory items to be installed.
 A furnace or AC only most often takes six hours or less to install.

-Hetter Heating & Cooling accepts a personal check, most credit cards (except American Express) and/or we offer financing through Wells Fargo.
+Hetter Heating & Cooling accepts a personal check, most credit cards (except American Express) and/or we offer special financing with approved credit through Wells Fargo.

 Trane is the most recognizable name in the HVAC industry.
 Their standard of quality has been unmatched for decades.
-Trane has consistently placed in the top three among all HVAC manufacturers in the last three Consumer Reports surveys (2005, 2008, 2009).
+Trane has consistently placed in the top three among all HVAC manufacturers in the last six Consumer Reports surveys (2005, 2008, 2009, two in 2012, & 2014).
 Trane’s compressors consistently rank as the most durable compressors in the industry.
 Trane innovation – two stage furnaces – now are an industry standard.
 Trane’s coils have by far the least amount of brazed in joints in the industry which equates to longer life.
 All other manufacturers have approached Trane about purchasing their coils.
 We can go on…but you get the point.
 We love Trane!